 Creative writing chat rooms for teens provides a haven for those with a passion for writing.
 With increased curricular demands and looming standardized tests, there is often little room for creative writing in high school English classes.
 If you enjoy writing, but none of your friends share your interest, you may be interested in connecting with like-minded teens online.

-Creative Writing Chat Rooms for Teens
+Creative Writing Forum for Teens

 The Young Writers Club is an online resource for kids and teens interested in writing.
 The site's chatwall combines the back-and-forth interaction of a chat room with the asynchronous nature of a forum.
 Their live chat is not currently online but may become available in the future.

 Unfortunately, it can be difficult to find creative writing chat rooms for teens.
 You may also find these related online resources useful:

 - Writing-World.com offers a list of links for young writers, including several links to creative writing mailing lists.
 A mailing list can provide a similar experience to a creative writing chat room, except the conversation takes place over several days instead of during a set time period.

 - Teens looking for a more formal creative writing experience may enjoy the six-week online courses from Gotham Writers' Workshop, a respected name in the writing world.
 They are divided into two age levels; with one class for 11-14-year-olds and another for 15-18-year-olds, so teens can feel comfortable working with peers around their own age and maturity level.
 Unlike many online resources, however, these writing courses are not free; tuition is currently set at $295.